Work From Home Tax Relief Guide

 Employed and have to work from home?
 You can normally claim tax relief on some of your household expenses.

-Can I claim for working from home tax relief?
+Can I claim for work from home tax relief?

-To be eligible to claim tax relief for working from home your contract must state that it’s a requirement of your job.
-Alternatively your employer can provide a letter confirming that you work from home as part of your duties.
+To be eligible to claim tax relief for working from home it’s got to be a requirement of your job and HMRC makes it very clear that choosing to work from home is not acceptable criteria.

 Working from home tax rebate and Covid-19